Sorry! (game): Classic rules

 Each player chooses four pawns of one color and places them in their Start.
 One player is selected to play first.

 Each player, in turn, draws one card from the deck and follows its instructions.
-To begin the game, all of a player's four pawns are restricted to Start; a player can only move them out onto the rest of the board if they draw a 1 or 2 card.
-A 1 or a 2 places a pawn on the space directly outside of start (a 2 does not entitle the pawn to move a second space).
+To begin the game, all of a player's four pawns are in Start and a player can only move them out onto the rest of the board if they draw a 1, 2 or Sorry! card.
+A 1 or a 2 places a pawn on the space directly outside of Start (a 2 does not entitle the pawn to move a second space).
+One must move a pawn if possible; if multiple options are available, they may choose which one to take.
+If there are no available movements, their turn is forfeited.

-A pawn can jump over any other pawn during its move.
-However, two pawns cannot occupy the same square; a pawn that lands on a square occupied by another player's pawn "bumps" that pawn back to its own Start.
+A pawn can jump over any other pawn during its move, counting it as one space.
+However, if a pawn that lands on a square occupied by another player's pawn, the pawn already occupying that square is "bumped" back to its own Start.
 Players can not bump their own pawns back to Start; if the only way to complete a move would result in a player bumping their own pawn, the player's pawns remain in place and the player loses their turn.

 If a pawn lands at the start of a slide (except those of its own color), either by direct movement or as the result of a switch from an 11 card or a Sorry card, it immediately "slides" to the last square of the slide.
+(In the 2013 version, each slide contains three colors which are different from the color of that board side, so one may slide at the start of a slide with their color.)
 All pawns on all spaces of the slide (including those belonging to the sliding player) are sent back to their respective Starts.

 The last five squares before each player's Home are "Safety Zones", and are specially colored corresponding to the colors of the Homes they lead to.
 Access is limited to pawns of the same color.
 Pawns inside the Safety Zones are immune to being bumped by opponents' pawns or being switched with opponents' pawns via 11 or Sorry! cards.
 However, if a pawn is forced via a 10 or 4 card to move backward out of the Safety Zone, it is no longer considered "safe" and may be bumped by or switched with opponents' pawns as usual until it re-enters the Safety Zone.

+A pawn may only move to its Home space by exact count; that is, only cards with the correct number of required spaces can bring the pawn Home.
+Any pawn that is in its Home space stays there for the rest of the game.
+The first player to get all of their pawns in their Home space wins.